idowuseyi/idtech/IDTECH/projects/web_development/readme.md

 Fluid container: This type of container adapt to the 100% of the view port.

 ### Bootstrap button
 The details of this is in the documentation section of bootstrap with the respective colour and use cases.
+Locate exact style you want and copy the class name into your html element.

+Note: The usage of third party elements changes with time.
+SO always read the documentation for the way out.

+### Using Font Awesome Icon
+go to fontawesome.com

+you might need to register for a free account.
+Copy the unique cdn link and put it in your html header file.

+Once the above is done, come back to the site, sign in and search for any icon you want, copy the class identifier and use in your html file

+NOTE: For all third party element, having an internet connection is required for loading them.